Pyprohly/redditwarp/docs/source/user-guide/http-components.rst

 * :class:`~redditwarp.http.requisition.Requisition`

-  This object represents an outgoing request.
+  This object represents a request for an outgoing request.
   It is designed to be modified by the handlers in a handler chain.
   You can construct a `Requisition` object yourself and pass it to the `HTTPClient.submit()` method.

 Handers:

 * :class:`~redditwarp.http.handler_SYNC.Handler`

-  The base class.
+  A base class.
 The `HTTPClient` constructor takes a `Handler` object.

 * :class:`~redditwarp.http.delegating_handler_SYNC.DelegatingHandler`